opencog/opencog/opencog/ghost/README.md

       - `^reuse(some_label)` will reuse the action of another rule with a label named "some_label".
 It's recommended to use a unique label for each of the rules in the rulebase, `topic.label` is not supported.
       - Once triggered, the rule being reused will also be considered as triggered, so it will not be triggered again unless you `^keep()` it.
       - Note, currently reusing a rule with local variables in the action of the rule is not supported, but user variables are fine.
-    - `keep`, to keep the rule in the system so that it can be selected and executed more than once, this can be used at topic level too.
+    - `keep`, to keep the rule in the system so that it can be selected and executed more than once.
 - [Unordered Matching](https://github.com/bwilcox-1234/ChatScript/blob/master/WIKI/ChatScript-Basic-User-Manual.md#unordered-matching--)

 There are different types of rules in ChatScript -- responders (`u:` `s:` `?:`) and gambits (`r:` `t:`).
 Currently they are handled without distinction, except for questions (`?:`) which will only be triggered if the input is a question.